Virtual Optimization and Validation for 3D Skeleton Winding (3DSW) Lightweight Structures

 • 3D skeleton winding (3DSW) enables paramount mechanical properties via highly load-path optimized structures and a minimal amount of fiber reinforcement

-• Simutence developed a virtual optimization and validation approach for 3DSW structures
+• Simutence developed a virtual and optimization approach for 3DSW structures

 Project partners